maso1905/record-player/README.md

 This repo contains an automated system which copies the local "working files" from the 'src' directory to the public directory 'pub'.
 It also concatenates the files and updates and compresses the files live, which can be observed with the live server tool 'browser sync'.
 Right now, the avilable functions for automation are CSS- and JS-files and images.

-## 1. To start this system you need to have Node.Js installed on your computer.Then you need to install npm:
+## 1. To start this system you need to have Node.Js installed on your computer:

 > [Download Node here](https://nodejs.org/en/)